simon-staal/Odyssey_C_Compiler/admin/log.md

 - <del> Build base structure for repo</del>   (Marked complete 02/03/2021)
 - <del> Flesh out basic lexer / parser / AST for extremely minimal language:</del>  (Reworked 02/03/2021)
   + <del> i.e. ints, basic operators, variables</del>
-- Go through parser and add AST mapping using existing AST classes
+- <del> Go through parser and add AST mapping using existing AST classes</del>  (Reworked 12/03/2021)
-- Compile and run AST for basic test case (i.e. run compiler.cpp)
+- <del> Compile and run AST for basic test case (i.e. run compiler.cpp)</del> (Marked complete 12/03/2021)
 - <del> Solve `parseAST()` issue, how to make the lexer / parser use a specified istream</del> (Marked complete 10/03/2021)
-- Find root of shift-reduce conflict in parser (good luck)
+- Find root of shift-reduce conflict in parser (good luck - **Note: Discussed with TA, told it wasn't really a problem, try %nonassociative or smth**)
-- Refactor header files to have implementation in seperate cpp files.
-Also group classes together in the same headers (i.e. put return, )
+- <del> Refactor header files to have implementation in seperate cpp files.
+Also group classes together in the same headers (i.e. put return, )</del> (Marked complete 12/03/2021)
+- Extend AST to fully support all basic features outlined in the [**compiler spec**](../c_compiler.md)
+- Start codegen implementation for current AST nodes so that our compiler is able to produce assembly for base test case

 Changelog
 ---------